 The "usual decorum and rules of Parliamentary Usage," and, "the usual quorum and rules of similar associations," as prescribed by the original Hui Aloha ʻĀina—Hawaiian Patriotic League—in its founding documents in 1893, was a reference to what is known today as common parliamentary law.
 This is a branch of common law that applies to meeting procedures of voluntary organizations.
 Rules of order enable a group to make more decisions in less time during meetings while also protecting the rights of the membership, including the majority, minority, individual members, absent members, and all of them together.
 Decorum during debate is a form of kapu aloha that helps us have vigorous discussion on controversial questions without burning bridges between members.
 These are democratic principles in action, well within the grasp of the average person open to learning them, empowering ordinary groups to take them into their own hands for pono governance.

 He Hawaiʻi Aloha ʻĀina au, mau a mau, he mamo haʻaheo a kuʻu tūtū wahine nui ʻelua, Loke Kaʻilikea, no Kaupō, Maui, Ko Hawaiʻi Pae ʻĀina

-Keokani is a Professional Registered Parliamentarian accredited by the National Association of Parliamentarians, and is a member of the American Institute of Parliamentarians.
+Keokani is a Professional Registered Parliamentarian accredited by the National Association of Parliamentarians.
 He currently serves as the Parliamentarian for the National Education Association of Southern Nevada.